 Release Modification CSM release 1.1(1) This command was introduced.
-CSM-S release 1.1(1) This command was introduced.
+CSM release 4.2(1) Adds the alt keyword to specify an alternate value that is sent to the standby CSM.

 The CSM with the largest priority value is the primary CSM in the fault-tolerant pair when the modules are both operating.